dfintha/barge/README.md

   to automatically format the code, and to compile the dependency tree of C/C++ object files.
 - `git`: Used to initialize a `git`˙repository on project creation.
+- `doxygen`: Used to generate HTML documentation for projects.

 On Arch Linux, the following command installs the packages of all the required dependencies.

-`pacman -S coreutils findutils make nasm clang git`
+`pacman -S coreutils findutils make nasm clang git doxygen`

 ## Subcommands